 Members of the Christian confessions, Catholic or Protestant, can apply for this visa in order to enter France to carry religious duties.
 The applicant for such visa needs to submit a letter of invitation from the appointed representative of the religious order or institute, alongside the other documents.

-Can my Visa be Revoked?
+Can my French Long Stay Visa be Revoked?

-Holders of long-stay visas have to:
+Holders of French long-stay visas have to:

-- Register at the Immigration and Integration Office (OFII) in the first 2 months of arrival into the French territory,
+- Register at the Immigration and Integration Office (OFII) in the first 2 months of arrival into the French territory.

-- Or apply for a residence permit at the respective French prefecture, immediately after entering the French territory – if the visa is marked “carte de séjour à solliciter” (residence permit to be applied for)
+- Or apply for a residence permit at the respective French prefecture, immediately after entering the French territory – if the visa is marked “carte de séjour à solliciter” (residence permit to be applied for).

 - Apply at the OFII immediately after entering the French territory to make a medical examination and pay the residence fees.
-After the first year of stay you have to apply to at the French prefecture to renew your residence permit (not later than 2 months before the visa period ends) – this rule is for some sub-categories of long-stay visa that in the first year of stay are recognized as residence permits: Long-stay study visas, Long-stay work visas (not all of them), Spouses of French nationals long-stay visa and Visitor long-stay visa
+After the first year of stay you have to apply to at the French prefecture to renew your residence permit (not later than 2 months before the visa period ends) – this rule is for some sub-categories of French long-stay visas that in the first year of stay are recognized as residence permits: Long-stay study visas, Long-stay work visas (not all of them), Spouses of French nationals long-stay visa and Visitor long-stay visa.

 The appeal against the decision should be submitted 2 months since the day of the refusal, in French, and the supporting documents attached to the case file.
 The results of the appeal could be an indirect refusal (no answer in 2 months), or a direct refusal by the commission.